Home

 Introduction to Procedures

-A procedure is a set-aside assignment the compiler must take care of to complement a program.
+A procedure is a small program that is meant to solve a relatively small problem.
+In fact, sometimes it is called a sub-program.
 A program developer writes the procedure and a user (the user is either you or another programmer) would only see the result.
 There are two categories of procedures you will use in your programs: those that have already been created thus made available to you, and those you will create yourself.

-A sub procedure is an assignment that is carried but does not give back a result.
-To create a sub procedure, start by typing the Sub keyword followed by a name (like everything else, a procedure must have a name).
-The name of a procedure is always followed by parentheses.
-At the end of the sub procedure, you must type End Sub.
-Therefore, the primary syntax of a sub procedure is:
+You can create a procedure manually or, if you are using Microsoft Visual Studio, code can be generated for you.
+To manually create a procedure, start by typing the Sub keyword followed by a name (like everything else, a procedure must have a name).
+At the end of the procedure, you must type End Sub.
+Therefore, the primary formula of a procedure is:

 Sub ProcedureName()